 What is Offshore Incorporation?
 How does an offshore corporation work?
 Why should I form an offshore incorporation?
 Those are the three questions that come to mind for most people when they hear the term Offshore Incorporation or Offshore Corporation.
 Let’s see if we can clear up some of the mystery of an offshore incorporation:

 Offshore incorporation is a corporation or limited liability company that has been formed outside of your country of residence.
 One is well advised to choose the country of incorporation wisely.
-We offer Offshore Incorporation in various jurisdictions such as: Nevis LLC, British Virgin Island Corporation, Belize Company, Panama IBC, and More…
+We offer Offshore Incorporation in various jurisdictions such as: Nevis LLC, BVI Corporation, Belize Company, Panama IBC, Cayman Company, and More…

 An offshore corporation company that has been established properly will give the owner financial confidentiality.
 If one has an offshore bank account in ones own name, the name of the account holder is easy to trace.
 Let’s say that the bank mails offshore banking account statements to the accountholder.
 If another party intercepts those statements, the owner of the account may be subject to personal scrutiny.
 However, if the account is in the name of an offshore corporation and those papers are intercepted, there is not a direct personal tie to the signer on the account.
 Moreover, many offshore incorporation jurisdictions have strong laws protecting the account signer from being revealed to any outside party.